CJisDJ/CJisDJ/README.md

 - 👋 Hi, I’m Kacper
-- 👀 I’m interested in rocket science, astronomy and programming.
+- 👀 I’m interested in rocket science, astronomy, and programming.
-- 🌱 I’m currently learning Python, HTML, JS and PHP
+- 🌱 I’m currently learning Python, HTML, JS, and PHP
-- 💞️ Not interested in colaboration for now
+- 💞️ Not interested in collaboration for now
-- 📫 Contact info: CJisDJ#3130
+- 📫 Contact info on Discord: cjisdj